Hypotheses-Paradise/UADF/README.md

 Before UADF fusion, you need:
 1) Train your own ASR model that has same tokenizer with LLM.
-2) Train a Lora-based GER (generative error correction) model, please refer to [RobustGER](https://github.com/YUCHEN005/RobustGER)
+2) Train a LLaMA-based GER (generative error correction) model, please refer to [RobustGER](https://github.com/YUCHEN005/RobustGER)

 With advancement of large speech langauge models, (1) and (2) can be implemented in a unified model by two separated lora-adapters, and then directly perform fusion during decoding.